datamapper/dm-dev/README.md

     INCLUDE="dm-core dm-validations" # Makes sure that only these gems are used.
-When left out, all gems will be used EXCLUDE="dm-tags dm-ar-finders"  # Makes sure that these gems are not used ADAPTERS="mysql postgres"        # Use only these DM adapters VERBOSE=true                     # Print out every shell command before executing it
+When left out, all gems will be used EXCLUDE="dm-tags dm-ar-finders"  # Makes sure that these gems are not used ADAPTERS="mysql postgres"        # Use only these DM adapters GEMSET=datamapper                # With dm:gem:install, install all gems into the "datamapper" gemset VERBOSE=true                     # Print out every shell command before executing it BENCHMARK=true                   # Print the time the command took to execute

 Any of these environment variables has an equivalent thor option as will be seen below.
 When a thor option is passed for which the respective